nanotelegram/news-scraper/README.md

 ## Pseudo Code
-    scape button - scrapes articles from a thirparty website save
+SCRAPE BUTTON scrapes articles from a third party website
+    each article will have a SAVE BUTTON when the SAVED BUTTON clicked, the article is stored in the "SAVED ARTICLES PAGE"
+        1. this article will have a NOTE BUTTON
+            a. notes can be saved
+            b. notes can deleted
+        2. this aritlce will have a DELETE BUTTON